SpencerCDixon/Yahtzee-Challenge/readme.md

 5. Include the rest of the scorecard from the real game: 3 of a kind, 4 of a kind, small straight, and large straight.
 6. Include bonus points from the real game to determine winner.
+7. Make it so the player can check his/her scoreboard in the middle of a turn.